 Arguably, millennials are considered to be more intelligent and disciplined in terms of finance as compared to their previous generations.
-Even they are considered to be exercising better financial habits than baby boomers.
+Even they are considered to be exercising better financial habits than the baby boomers.
 Are millennials disciplined in their finance?
-The answer to this frequently asked question has been given by this recent survey by Schwab Retirement Plan Services, Inc. As per their survey, despite the financial challenges millennials face, they are taking matured decisions when it comes to saving and investing habits.
+The answer to this frequently asked question has been given by a recent survey by Schwab Retirement Plan Services, Inc. As per their survey, despite the financial challenges that millennials face, they are taking mature decisions when it comes to saving and investing.

 Before we jump into why and how millennials are better disciplined in their finance than other generations, let’s have a quick sneak peek into who these millennials are.
 The millennials actually fall into the generation born between 1982 and 2002.
 This generation will be soon replacing the baby boomers’ generation.